yl-ang/SocialTraveller/README.md

 1. [Built with](#built-with)

 ## problem-statement
-Our team UnitedHackers have chosen the following probelm statement:
+Our team HackersUnited(014) have chosen the following probelm statement:

 Social
 In a post-COVID-19 world where face-to-face interaction is no longer the main mode of